Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 ### 4 - Backup infrastructure

-To ensure the security and compliance of your SAP infrastructure, you can deploy a second SAP HANA on Private Cloud infrastructure SecNumCloud-qualified in a separate OVHcloud region.
+To ensure the security and compliance of your SAP infrastructure, you can deploy a second SAP HANA on a SecNumCloud-qualified Private Cloud infrastructure in a separate OVHcloud region.
 This second region will be dedicated to hosting NFS servers for storing backups of your SAP infrastructure.
 These backups can be managed by a Veeam Backup and Replication server.

 With Veeam Backup and Replication, you can easily create and manage backups and snapshots of your virtual machines.
 This ensures low recovery time (RTO) in the event of any issues with your SecNumCloud-qualified SAP HANA on Private Cloud infrastructure.